-Following the submission of a proposal of works (reference: 602620, dated June 2019), RSK Ireland Limited (RSK) was instructed by ESB Engineering and Major Projects (the client) in July 2019 to carry out a Preliminary Environmental Site Assessment (PSA) at the site of an historic fluid filled cable leak at Golden Lane, Dublin 8 (the site).
-The site of the leak has been assigned a site ID number 33.
+Following the submission of a proposal of works (reference: 602620, dated June 2019), RSK Ireland Limited (RSK) was instructed by ESB Engineering and Major Projects (the client) in July 2019 to carry out a Preliminary Environmental Site Assessment (PSA) at the site of an historic fluid filled cable leak located at the junction of Golden Lane, Stephen Street Upper and Longford Street Dublin 8 (the site).
+The site of the leak has been assigned a site ID number 34.